Archibald Gardner: Mining business

-In 1863 Archibald Gardner unexpectedly became part of the mining business.
-While logging for Archibald Gardner, George B. Ogilvie discovered an "attractive piece of ore".
-He sent it off to General Patrick Edward Connor at Fort Douglas, the ore was discovered to have traces of silver.
+In 1863, Archibald Gardner unexpectedly became part of the mining business.
+While logging under the direction of Archibald, George B. Ogilvie discovered an "attractive piece of ore".
+He sent it off to General Patrick Edward Connor at Fort Douglas, and the ore was discovered to have traces of silver.
 Claimants held a meeting and organized the Jordan Silver Mining District on September 17, 1863.
-Each individual (including Archibald Gardner and Patrick Edward Connor) was given one share except for George B. Ogilvie who was given two shares as the discoverer.
+Each individual (including Archibald Gardner and Patrick Edward Connor) was given one share, except for George B. Ogilvie, who was given two shares as the discoverer.
 Archibald Gardner was elected the first recorder for the district.
 The Jordan Silver Mining District eventually became the West Mountain Mining District.
 Today it is known as the Bingham Copper Mine owned by Kennecott.

 As a polygamist

 Archibald became a polygamist in 1849 by the requests of Brigham Young.
 His first wife Margaret Livingston intended to divorce him, believing that polygamy was a sinful act until Brigham Young spoke with her.
 The last of Archibald's 11 wives was illegal, taking place after the 1862 Morrill Anti-Bigamy Act.
 Due to an unsettled polygamist status after 1882, Archibald was chased by federal agents enforcing anti-polygamy laws.
 In 1886 he made a trip to California to visit his brother William.
 On his last trip evading federal agents, Archibald visited Mexico, and his brother Robert in southern Utah.
 In 1889 Archibald established a home in Afton, Wyoming (Star Valley).
 In Star Valley he built additional mills and lived near and with two wives, Laura Althea Thompson, his fifth wife, and Mary Larson, his 11th wife, and near or with several of his 48 children.
 When Althea died in Afton in 1899, Archibald buried her in the Salt Lake cemetery's Gardner family plot.
 Archibald stayed on in Utah building another gristmill in Spanish Fork.
 At 86, Archibald Gardner was taken to St. Mark's Hospital for an operation on a strangulated hernia.
 After the operation he was heard to say, "Here I go to solve the great mystery".
 Archibald Gardner died in the early morning of February 8, 1902, and is buried in the Salt Lake City Cemetery.